Tangent $\infty$-categories and Goodwillie calculus: Goodwillie Calculus and the Tangent Bundle Functor

 One of Goodwillie's key constructions is of a universal $n$-excisive approximation for functors between suitable $\infty$-categories.
 In order to state a condition for this approximation to exist, we introduce the following definition from Lurie~\cite[6.1.1.6]{lurie:2017}.

-\begin{definition} An $\infty$-category $\cat{C}$ is \emph{differentiable} if it admits finite limits and sequential colimits (i.e. colimits along countable sequences of composable morphisms), and those limits and colimits commute. \end{definition}
+\begin{definition} An $\infty$-category $\cat{C}$ is \emph{differentiable} if it admits finite limits and sequential colimits (i.e.\ colimits along countable sequences of composable morphisms), and those limits and colimits commute. \end{definition}

-\begin{remark} We caution the reader to distinguish carefully between the words `differentiable', as applied to an $\infty$-category in the above definition, and `differential', which we introduced in Section~\ref{sec:differential} to refer to the structure inherent on a tangent space in any tangent $\infty$-category.
-In Section~\ref{sec:catdiff-diff} we make that distinction particularly challenging by considering differential objects in the $\infty$-category of differentiable $\infty$-categories, or `differential differentiable $\infty$-categories' if you prefer. \end{remark}
+\begin{remark} We caution the reader to distinguish carefully between the words `differentiable', as applied to an $\infty$-category in the above definition, and `differential', which we introduced in Chapter~\ref{sec:differential} to refer to the structure inherent on a tangent space in any tangent $\infty$-category.
+In Chapter~\ref{sec:catdiff-diff} we make that distinction particularly challenging by considering differential objects in the $\infty$-category of differentiable $\infty$-categories, or `differential differentiable $\infty$-categories' if you prefer.

+We did consider introducing a new term for what Lurie calls `differentiable' $\infty$-categories in order to avoid the clash of terminology described above.
+For example, we might have called them `Goodwillie' $\infty$-categories in order to emphasise their role in the theory of Goodwillie calculus.
+They are also closely related to the `precontinuous categories' of~\cite[1.2]{adamek/lawvere/rosicky:2003}, and we might have introduced the term `finitely precontinuous $\infty$-category' for the notion relevant here.

+Ultimately, we decided to adopt Lurie's terminology despite the potential for confusion.
+While that terminology does not yet appear to be well-established across the literature, our work involves extensive references to~\cite{lurie:2017}, where the term `differentiable' was introduced and which itself is a widely-read work.
+We found it preferable to retain the same language and to trust that the reader will carefully distinguish between the terms `differentiable' and `differential'. \end{remark}

-The following result is due to Lurie~\cite[6.1.1.10]{lurie:2017} in this generality, but its proof is based on Goodwillie's original construction from~\cite[Sec.
-1]{goodwillie:2003}.
+The following result is due to Lurie~\cite[6.1.1.10]{lurie:2017} in this generality, but its proof is based on Goodwillie's original construction from~\cite[Sec.\ 1]{goodwillie:2003}.

 \begin{proposition} Let $\cat{C},\cat{D}$ be $\infty$-categories such that $\cat{C}$ has finite colimits and a terminal object, and $\cat{D}$ is differentiable.
 Then the inclusion

 admits a left adjoint $P_n$ which preserves finite limits. \end{proposition}